DataTalksClub/kitchenware-competition-starter/README.md

 # Kitchenware Competition Starter

-A starter notebook for [the Kitchenware classification competition](https://www.kaggle.com/competitions/kitchenware-classification/) on Kaggle
+A starter notebook for [the Kitchenware classification competition](https://www.kaggle.com/competitions/kitchenware-classification/) on Kaggle: [keras-starter.ipynb](keras-starter.ipynb)

 In this notebook, we show how to: